brianbixby/project-2/README.md

 ## Desscription

-When I open the webpage I am prompted to log in or sign up
+When I open the webpage,
+I am prompted to log in or sign up.

+When I click 'sign up',
-When I hit sign up I am asked to create an account with my name, email, and chosen password
+I am asked to create an account with my name, email, and chosen password.

+When I click 'log in',
-When I hit log in I am prompted for my email and password
+I am prompted for my email and password.

-Then I am given a webpage that displays the games available and my friends list
+Then I am given a webpage that displays the games available, page navigation buttons and my friends list.

-When I click 'Game 1'
+When I click 'Tic Tac Toe',

-Then I am taken to the game play page game 1
+Then I am taken to the game play page for Tic Tac Toe.

-When I click 'Game 2'
+When I click 'Connect Four',

-Then I am taken to the game play page for game 2
+Then I am taken to the game play page for Connect Four.

-When I play the game
+When I play the game,

-Then my score is saved to my high schores list
+Then my score is saved to my ranks page.

-When I click HighScores
+When I click 'Rank',

-Then I am shown a list of my past highscores
+Then I am shown a list of my past highscores.

+When I click 'Profile',
+Then I am taken to the profile page.

+When I click 'Upload',
+Then I can choose an image file in my computer to replace the avatar.

+When i input in 'NEW USERNAME' and click submit,
+Then I will update the selected new user name and avatar.

+When I click 'Home',
+Then I am taken back to the main page.

-When I click log out I am logged out of the session
+When I click 'log out',
+I am logged out of the session.

 ## Usage